 What is sentiment analysis?

 Sentiment analysis is a Natural Language Processing (NLP) technique used to identify if a data or statement is positive or negative.
-Brands use sentiment analysis to understand and track consumers’ feedback, sentiments and needs about their products and services.
+Brands use it to understand and track consumers’ feedback, sentiments and needs about their products and services.

-You can detect a comment or text’s positive and negative sentiments with sentiment analysis.
+You can detect a comment or text’s positive and negative sentiments with it.
 This lets you know how your customers feel, track your brand’s reputation and improve their experiences for increased customer satisfaction.

 Still Not an User of Aritic PinPoint Automation?